England deny South Africa 3-0 sweep as Jofra Archer takes six wickets after Jos Buttler and Dawid Malan hit hundreds

 South Africa's batters enjoyed a much better opening powerplay than England's - Temba Bavuma following his 109 in the second ODI in Bloemfontein with a sprightly 35 as he punished Woakes and Reece Topley every time they erred in line and length.

-However, the South Africa captain then chipped Woakes tamely to Topley at mid-off at the end of the ninth over and when Roy snaffled a low catch at backward point to dismiss Van der Dussen off Archer in the 12th, the Proteas slipped to 62-2 in the chase.
+However, the South Africa captain then chipped Woakes tamely to Topley at mid-off at the end of the ninth over and when Roy snaffled a low catch at backward point to dismiss Van der Dussen off Archer in the 12th, the Proteas slipped to 62-2.

 A fifty partnership between Markram (39) and Hendricks (52) - which ended when Rashid bowled Hendricks through his legs - was followed by Markram adding 46 with Klaasen as South Africa reached a promising 158-3 in the 26th over.